My Bed Book

 Jan.
 25 – April 10, 2022, International Quilt Museum, Lincoln, NE

 June 7 – Sept.
-11, 2022, Brick Store Museum, Kennebunk, ME, Bedtime Stitches will be included in the retrospective exhibition, What a Relief: The Art of Salley Mavor
+11, 2022, Brick Store Museum, Kennebunk, ME, Bedtime Stitches is included in the retrospective exhibition, What a Relief: The Art of Salley Mavor

 Feb.
 1 – Apr.
 30, 2023, Pacific Northwest Quilt & Fiber Arts Museum, La Conner, WA

 Sept.
 30, 2023 – January 7, 2024, Southern Vermont Arts Center, Manchester, VT.
-Bedtime Stitches and Social Fabric will be displayed together.
+The Wee Worlds of Salley Mavor includes Bedtime Stitches.

 Visitors to the exhibition, as well as those of you at home with a copy of My Bed, can hunt for details in the artwork using the downloadable sheet below.